evgenyneu/evgenii.com/app/blog/_posts/2014-05-04-google-plus-is-about-reciprocation.md

 > Unless people feel that you are giving something in return their attention moves elsewhere.

-## Business and cats

-Alternate business content with fun stuff.
-If one just posted serious content all the time many people would disconnect.

 ## Feedback loop of engagement

 1. When people engage with your content on G+ it sends a signal to Google that your content is important.
 1. It allows your content to surface at a higher position in search.
 Which results in higher traffic to your website.
 1. Finally, if your pages have +1 button it feeds engagement back to Google Plus.
 This closes the feedback loop.

-## Links without content
+## Tips

+* Alternate business content with fun stuff.
+If we posted just serious content many people would disconnect.
-Many communities consider posts with just and no text as spam.
+* Many communities consider posts with just and no text as spam.